Deloitte/beacon/README.md

 ![Overview](./docs/img/overview.png)

-This repository creates a single minified javascript file called `beacon.js`.
-You can always find the latest file in the [`compiled`](https://github.com/Deloitte/beacon/tree/main/compiled) folder, as well as previously released versions.
+This repository creates a single minified javascript file called `beacon.js` which you can install into an experience to see what analytics are tracked.
+You can always find the latest file in the [`GitHub Releases`](https://github.com/Deloitte/beacon/releases) folder, as well as previously released versions.

-This file is meant that can be placed onto any web page to collect analytics in a highly configurable and transparent way.

 <a id="play"></a>

 ## Play with the beacon

 If you want to skip ahead and play with it for the simplest web page as an example.
-Go [here](https://verbose-dollop-l16zl4e.pages.github.io/inline/most-simple.html) to see the `sandbox/inline/most-simple.html` example.
+Go [here](https://deloitte.github.io/beacon/inline/most-simple.html) to see the `sandbox/inline/most-simple.html` example.
 Once on this page, you will see logs show up on your screen.
 You can click on each of the activities to see the detailed logs.
 As you load the page and interact with you, you will see all of the events that the beacon collects.

 ![Overview](./docs/img/sandbox.png)